Running Data Flows in Portals

 There are only two constraints to keep in mind while constructing Data Flows intended run from a Data Grid.

 Firstly, when a Data Flow is run from a Data Grid, there is no designated place for resulting output to be displayed.
-Data Flows that are run from a Data Grid are intended to connect with external systems – send emails, update a database, activate Chat Bots – not return output.
+Data Flows that are run from a Data Grid are intended to connect with external systems – , update a database, activate – not return output.
 While the Portal Builder does not forbid incorporating a Data Flow that returns some output, it must be understood that whatever output it returns will not be accessible in practice.
-If you want to run a Data Flow that displays new information within a Data Grid, it is necessary to build a place for that desired information within the displayed App Object and then run an Airdata query as part of the incorporated Data Flow.
+If you want to run a Data Flow that displays new information within a Data Grid, it is necessary to build a place for that desired information within the displayed App Object and then run an as part of the incorporated Data Flow.

 Secondly, the input required by the Data Flow must be structured appropriately.
 Once a Data Flow is built into a Portal Page, it can only be fed input in the form of selected App Object instances, and the structure of the Data Flow being run must reflect that.